tgienger/teamspeak-overlay/README.md

 \> jspm install

-I serve my pages with http-server
+When testing in the browser I serve my pages with http-server (not needed for overwolf)

 \> npm install http-server -g